Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/README.md

 # 3_Roles.

-To complete this activity you must acquire a role in Cyberville so that you can protect it from Cyber Attacks.
+In this activity you will take on a role in Cyberville so that you can protect it from Cyber Attacks.

 ## Activity:
 ### Take a role in The Cyberville